 At the right hand end of the toolbar is the keyboard popup button which will open the touch keyboard.
-This works exactly the same as the keyboard in the drawer but can be more convenient when using the Touch Wing.

 The touch keyboard can be switched between large and small size using the Max/Min button and you close it using the large X button in the top right hand corner.
 It can be set to pop up automatically when text input is required, using the Man/Auto button.
 You can also move it on the screen by touching and dragging the blank area of the keyboard at the top.